XYZReality/tech-tests/frontend/README.md

 > This is your opportunity to show us your skills as a software engineer.

-Send your repo and answers to the questions to your contact at XYZ Reality.

 ### Standard Task

 Create a SPA using React that: